 Inferior mesenteric artery aneurysms are among the rarest of all visceral artery aneurysms.

 Atherosclerotic disease is the most common cause of aneurysmal dilatation of the IMA 3-6.
-These aneurysms usually occur in the presence of chronic stenosis or occlusion of either or both the coeliac artery and superior mesenteric artery (SMA).
-The IMA becomes part of the collateral formation through the arc of Riolan or marginal artery Drummond resulting to increased intraluminal flow.
+These aneurysms usually occur in the presence of chronic stenosis or occlusion of either or both the celiac artery and superior mesenteric artery (SMA).
+The IMA becomes part of the collateral formation through the arc of Riolan or marginal artery of Drummond resulting in increased intraluminal flow.
 The increased flow in combination with atherosclerotic disease can lead to arterial wall weakness and subsequent formation of aneurysms.

 Other causes include 3-6: